The Food for People Story

 The FFP facility is located near the Otinibi school, on land donated by Chief Nii Adjei Kweidzamansah III The beautiful new facility has been in operation since May 2012 and is managed by the local Prembaf Ghana Foundation.
 The number of meals served each weekday reached 400 in September and is steadily climbing.
 On the weekends, meals are served to the elderly who have few resources.

 As in Bantoli and Tasarpu, school enrollment is on the rise, and teachers report increased attention from their students.
-According to Grace Ninsaw, Headmistress of the primary school, attendance rose from 160 to 400 in the first six months since FFP’s opening.
+According to Grace Ninsaw, Headmistress of the primary school, attendance rose dramatically in the first six months since FFP’s opening.
 “And because of the wonderful nourishment, we have seen a marked improvement in academic performance,” she added.

 By now, the children have become accustomed to the routine of washing their hands, lining up for their plates of food, and then returning their dishes to be washed.